kyasu1/ql-label/README.md

 If the configuration value is invalid the `new` function will return an error.

-Note: When sending a long label, at maximum it can be 1000mm long, rusb will timeout and casue error.
+Note: When sending a long label, rusb will timeout and return error.
+The maximum length is around 1000mm for continuous labels.

 ## Supported Printers